by Promod Puri

 The racial pattern in Canada is not only white versus black or brown, or one religious or cultural group against others but among the groups as well.
 Moreover, the racist culture is very much alive within a single group.

-The multicultural mosaic of Canada is blighted with racist marks contributed by Canadians of all colours and creeds, including the ethnic communities.
+The multicultural mosaic of Canada is blighted with racist marks contributed by Canadians of all colors and creeds, including the ethnic communities.